manikanthr5/manikanthr5.github.io1/pages/about.md

 Thanks for taking time to know more about me.
 My name is Manikanth Reddy (you can call me Manikanth or Mani).

 ---

+Currently I work at <a href="https://www.bloomreach.com/" target="_blank">Bloomreach</a> as a Machine Learning Engineer.
+I am working on developing and deploying data products.

-I currently work as an Analyst (Machine Learning) at American Express.
-I am a part of Machine Learning and Data Science team based out of Bangalore, India.
-As part of the team, I work on solving a broad range of problems related to Credit and Fraud Risk.
+Before I joined Bloomreach, I worked as an Data Scientist (Machine Learning) at American Express.
+I was a part of Machine Learning and Data Science team based out of Bangalore, India.
+As part of the team, I wokred on solving a broad range of problems related to Credit and Fraud Risk.

+In my free time, I work on [Kaggle]({{ site.kaggleurl }}) or read manga (can talk days about One Piece and Haikyuu, if you are into it).
+I also play Table Tennis, Cricket, Badminton and Volley Ball.
+I also developed building Video Games (Mainly in Unity) as a hobby.

+---

-My latest project is on **Bank Statement Summarization** using **Natural Language Processing**.
+My last project at American Express was on **Bank Statement Summarization** using **Natural Language Processing**.
 - I helped reduce the response time of the ML Project by 3 fold using Code Optimization and Caching techniques which led to satisfying SLA time requirements for the first version of the model.
 - I am currently responsible on building models for International markets and Unified model for all languages.
 - **I have been working on this project for last 3 months and due to project restrictions I can't discolse any more details.**